OSGP/Documentation/chapter3/smartmetering/GetFirmwareVersionRequest.md

 All requests have similar response behaviour which is described in [ResponseMessages](./ResponseMessages.md).

-[GetFirmwareVersionAsyncRequest](GetFirmwareVersionAsyncRequest.md) returns if the version(s).
+[GetFirmwareVersionAsyncRequest](GetFirmwareVersionAsyncRequest.md) returns the version(s).
 The response request contains the DeviceIdentification and CorrelationUid which is received from the GetFirmwareVersionRequest request.

 ### References